Submitty/submitty.github.io/_docs/instructor/iris_rainbow_grades.md

    5. A zone will be assigned to each student in a valid section, who has an overall grade of at least 0.1.
-Or you may specify your own minimum overall grade for zone assignment by adding this line to your `customization.txt` file:
+Or you may specify your own minimum overall grade for zone assignment by adding this line to your `customization.json` file:

       ```
       min_overall_for_zone_assignment <MINIMUM GRADE>